Arizona's First Regenerative Clinic

 These muscles become tight and painful as they try to compensate for the weak and damaged underlying tissue structures.
 The spasms reduce proper blood flow through the muscle tissue and can cause more pain.
 Not only are these symptoms felt locally, but they are often referred through nerve pathways into the legs and feet, arms and hands, and head (headaches).

-With PRP we are harnessing your body’s ability to heal, and accelerate the repair and rebuilding of healthy tissue.
+With PRP therapy at our Tucson clinic we are harnessing your body’s ability to heal, and accelerate the repair and rebuilding of healthy tissue.
 This will lead to stronger and more supportive muscle, tendon, ligament, and joint structures, in time less pain, and significantly improved function.

 How is PRP administered?